ParaS2S: Benchmarking and Aligning Spoken Language Models for Paralinguistic-aware Speech-to-Speech Interaction: Appendix

 \subsection{Ablation for GRPO training}

-We ablate the parameter choices for the global batch size $B$, group size $G$, and the weight of the KL term $\beta$.
-The global query batch size defines the total number of distinct speech prompts across devices.
+\paragraph{Global batch size.} The global query batch size defines the total number of distinct speech prompts across devices.
 Figure~\ref{figure:grpo_ablation}(a) shows that the ParaS2SBench score continues to improve with larger global batch sizes, while exhibiting diminishing returns as the computing requirement (more GPUs) increases.
 We use a batch size of 32 as the default, where 8 NVIDIA H100s are sufficient for a single run.

-GRPO group size defines how many samples are drawn for each speech prompt.
+\paragraph{GRPO group size.} GRPO group size defines how many samples are drawn for each speech prompt.
 Since GRPO relies on differences between samples for the learning signal, it is crucial to have a large enough group size to ensure diversity.
 Figure~\ref{figure:grpo_ablation}(b) shows that when the group size is smaller than 8, performance drops significantly.
 For example, when the group size is 2, the two samples often receive the same score, providing no learning signal.
 Interestingly, we find that a group size of 8 is sufficient for effective learning, and increasing the group size further does not provide additional gains.

-Finally, we study the effect of the KL penalty weight $\beta$.
+\paragraph{KL weight is critical for preserving original capabilities.} Finally, we study the effect of the KL penalty weight $\beta$.
 During GRPO, we aim to enable paralinguistic-aware dialogue capabilities without degrading the original dialogue capabilities, as training might otherwise overfit to the training set.
-We leverage VoiceBench~\cite{chen2024voicebench} to quantify changes in the original dialogue capabilities.
+We leverage VoiceBench~\citep{chen2024voicebench} to quantify changes in the original dialogue capabilities.
 The benchmark includes daily QA, knowledge-intensive QA, instruction-following tasks in both close-ended and open-ended scenarios.
 Higher VoiceBench scores indicate stronger general dialogue capabilities, while higher ParaS2SBench scores indicate stronger paralinguistic-aware dialogue capabilities.
 Figure~\ref{figure:grpo_ablation}(c) shows that: (1) without a KL penalty, the model suffers from catastrophic forgetting and VoiceBench performance drops significantly; (2) with too high a KL penalty, the model is overly constrained by the original parameters and cannot freely explore the search space, leading to a drop in ParaS2SBench score.
 We therefore set the default to $\beta = 0.2$, which achieves both capabilities without one degrading severely.